 At this point, you can now configure the Keeper SSO Connect application.

 Utilize Keeper's IP Whitelisting features of the role enforcement settings to restrict vault access to approved networks.
+This can be found in Role > Enforcement Policies > IP Whitelisting.

 Apply firewall and access policies to SSO Connect instance(s) to trusted networks.